0–100★

 | Cup of Coffee | Code reward / Travelling Merchant | 50,000 | $4,000,000 | Instantly wakes a sleeping horse | HOLD |

-Data sourced from the Horse RNG fan wiki and local progression testing.
-Tou Interactive can adjust prices and star gates in any update — check after each UPDATE code release for balance patches.
+Prices and star gates are taken from the Horse RNG fan wiki and the in-game shop screens.
+Tou Interactive can adjust either in any update — check after each UPDATE code release for balance patches.

 The three shops serve three distinct progression stages and they do not overlap.
 Food Store is permanent and always open — buy here for the first 500+ hours of progression.
 Moon Store unlocks at $500,000 and sells Moon Molasses for 4,000-star horses; no one should be at the Moon Store until Holsteiner (455 stars) and similar breeds are already stable in the rotation.
 The Travelling Merchant spawns every 3 hours and is the only source of Comet Corn, Solar Soup, and high-end merchant feed; this is the late-game supply chain.